ahmedsobeh/jira-GitHub-issue-tracker-template/README.md

 This is a template repo that syncs your GitHub issues to your Jira project as tickets.

+To setup the repo with your own Jira project, fork this repo and create 2 secrets as described below:

+1 - A secret with the key being "JiraUrl" and the value being your main Jira url (companyName.atlassian.net)

+2 - A secret with the key being "ProjectTitle" and the value being the project's short name on Jira.

 ## How and what does it actually track?

 After opening an issue in the repo, a corresponding jira ticket is added to the backlog.
 The issue